ChrisWhealy/DistributedSystemNotes/Lecture 12.md

 How so?

 If a write is issued to the primary, that write is broadcast to all the backups.
 However, the backups never send their `ack`s back to the client - only the primary receives these `acks`.
-Only after the primary has received `ack`s from all its backups, and has delivered the message to itself, does it then send an `ack` to the client.
+Only after the primary has received `ack`s from all its backups, and has delivered the message to itself, does it then send an `ack` back to the client.

 This means that if we direct a read request to a backup for data that has just been updated, but before the `ack` has reached the client (via the primary), then potentially, we could be reading data from a state held in one of the backups that is ***ahead*** of the primary.
 I.E. we will be reading ***data from the future***